Grafted avocado seedling. Grafting has now become farmer’s silver bullet in saving them from incessant pest and disease woes.

 Ongoing poor yields has pushed scientists and farmers together to accelerate the uptake of grafting as a permanent solution.
-Grafting involves picking one part of a plant that is inferior and replacing it by tying the plant with another of superior nature to produce a hybrid.

 Across tomatoes, mangoes, and avocadoes, the process of grafting has now become farmer’s silver bullet in saving them from incessant pest and disease woes, and is now no longer confined to laboratories but being applied in farms across Africa, following moves by Kenya Agricultural Research Institute and other NGOs to promote the practice among farmers.